-Ubuntu VM Installation¶
+Ubuntu VM Installation

-If you have a Windows- or MacOS-based computer and would like to use netlab with libvirt[1] or run network devices as containers, you’ll have to run the whole toolchain needed to create networking labs (netlab ⇨ Vagrant ⇨ libvirt ⇨ KVM) within a Linux virtual machine.
-The easiest way to do that is to create a Ubuntu virtual machine and use netlab install command within that virtual machine to install the required software packages[2].
+Suppose you’d like to use netlab with libvirt[1] or run network devices as containers on a Windows- or MacOS-based computer.
+You’ll have to run the whole toolchain needed to create networking labs (netlab ⇨ Vagrant ⇨ libvirt ⇨ KVM) within a Linux virtual machine.

 Warning

-Running libvirt within a Ubuntu VM requires nested virtualization.
 Nested virtualization was available in VMware Workstation/Fusion for years and was recently added to VirtualBox.
-While VMware products perform flawlessly, you might get unacceptable performance with VirtualBox nested virtualization on some Intel CPUs (example: MacBook Pro 2020, Intel Core i5 CPU).
+While VMware products perform flawlessly, we experienced unacceptable performance with VirtualBox nested virtualization on some Intel CPUs.

 Download the required virtual disk image